christinali1017/Algorithm/README.md

 - 2) row-based: we search from the middle row, if we need to find 8, then we first search on the hightlighted row, we find that 8 is between 6-10, then we search from the upright and bottomleft sub-matrix

-- 3) diagonal: **note that if you wahnt to use diagonal method, the matrix need to ht a square matrix**. if we need to find 10, then we first search on the hightlighted column, we find that 10 is between 7-13, then we search from the upright and bottomleft sub-matrix
+- 3) diagonal: **note that if you want to use diagonal method, the matrix need to have a square matrix**. if we need to find 10, then we first search on the hightlighted column, we find that 10 is between 7-13, then we search from the upright and bottomleft sub-matrix

 **Solution 3**: Improve the method in solution 2.
 We can apply binary search to three ways described above.